ZachSaucier/Just-Read/README.md

 Just Read
 =========

- The purpose of this project is to make articles on any given websites more readable and attractive, removing the distractions including hiding ads from vision.
+ The extension makes it easy to view web articles in a more readable, attractive, and custom format.
+It removes the distractions like ads, modals, and navigation from vision, letting the user just read the content.

+> **Please note**: This extension is meant to format **article-type pages only**.
+It is not built to reformat other types of websites and is liable to not perform as one might expect.

 ## How to install: